andrewsheridan/CS5700/hw5/README.md

 I implemented two new export strategies.
 The first outputs the full names of the two individuals who were deemed "matches".
 The second outputs all the information of the two matches.

+Another added pattern is the Iterator pattern, which is used when outputting all the properties of the two patched persons.
+Using reflection we make a list of all the properties of the objects, then use the Iterator pattern to loop through them and print them to the console and output file.

 ## Testing